Mars (rapper): Career

 Delgado began his rap career in 1997.
-Along with childhood friend J RZ, he formed Mad Insanity Records, through which they released their basement-style tapes to their friends locally.
+Along with childhood friend J RZ, Who Had formed Mad Insanity Records (Previously Called Mindless Ignorance Records), through which they released their basement-style tapes to their friends locally.
 His stage name "Mars" was a nickname he had been called by classmates as a shortened version of his given name.

 In 1998, he released his first unofficial project, S.I.D.S., on homemade cassettes and CD-Rs.
 Lyrical topics included rape, suicide, murder, and abortion.
 The tape is now considered a collector’s item by fans.

 On May 9, 1999, J RZ, Mars, and several Mad Insanity Records artists and crew members were involved in a fight with Detroit rappers Eminem and Proof at The Fillmore in San Francisco during Eminem's performance on his first headlining "Slim Shady" tour.
 The incident was published in several notable hip-hop blogs and Bay Area newspapers, allowing Mad Insanity Records to gain a regional buzz.

 In 2001, Mars signed with Black Market Records and helped found Rest In Peace Records with Rod and Anthony Singleton.
 That same year, Mars helped sign horrorcore pioneer Ganxsta NIP and released the Houston, Texas, artist's album The Return of the Psychopath nationwide.
 Mars also headed the album’s publicity and marketing as project manager for the album.
 When Black Market CEO Cedric Singleton observed the success Mars achieved with the project management of Ganxsta NIP, he was assigned to oversee the latest album from rap artist Big Lurch, All Bad.
 The Rest In Peace moniker was shortlived, due in part to Mars requesting his release from the label to push his own Mad Insanity Records.

 In 2005, Mars released his debut album, Mars Attacks, with online stores selling out of copies on the first day of pre-orders, two weeks before the album’s release.
 Later that year, he received national attention when an alleged "fan" Jeff Weise killed nine people.
 Mars stated on his website that he had no link to Weise whatsoever and the supposed link of Weise being a fan of his music was called into question due to there being evidence existing of him hating rap music altogether.
 Due to media attention and buzz, he gained the attention of hip-hop distribution label Beyond Spaced Entertainment and re-released Mars Attacks to stores worldwide.